Purvansh-Jain/Training_Plan/training_plans/TrainingPlan_Copilot_Revised.md

 **Agentic Mode** is an advanced feature that allows Copilot to perform multi‑step tasks, such as refactoring a file or migrating code between frameworks.
 To enable it (if available to the organisation):
 1. Open the Command Palette and run **“Copilot: Agents: Enable/Disable”** (names vary slightly by version).
 You can also use **“Copilot: Toggle Completions”**, **“Copilot: Open Completions Panel”**, **“Copilot: Explain This Code”**, and **“Copilot: Generate Tests”** to drive agentic workflows.
 2. Ensure it’s **Enabled**.
-When agent mode is active, you can instruct Copilot using high‑level tasks like “Migrate this Express 4 API to FastAPI in Python” or “Convert this AngularJS component to React 18 with TypeScript.”
+When agent mode is active, you can instruct Copilot using high‑level tasks like “Migrate this ExpressJS API to FastAPI in Python” or “Convert this AngularJS component to React 18 with TypeScript.”
 Copilot will propose changes and ask you to confirm before applying them.

 ### 3.4  Install and Use Copilot Chat (Optional)